-How we manage your homeowners or condominium association in Fort Valley
+How we deal with your homeowners or condominium association in Fort Valley

 We require that the tenant abide by all community and association rules.
-To guide us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

 If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to hand over the old passes before new passes can be issued.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Occasionally, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-- Before you rent out your rental in Fort Valley
+- Before you rent out your property in Fort Valley

 - Collections and evictions